 Sheppard’s life was agonizingly short, and not just as a result of life expectancy being lower in centuries past.
-The composer was barely 43 years old when he died and it’s likely, according to sources, that he succumbed to something painfully familiar in 2021 – a pandemic.
+The composer was barely 43 years old when he died and it’s likely, according to sources, that he succumbed to something painfully familiar – a pandemic.

 Specifically, historians suggest Sheppard, whose overwhelmingly optimistic, swelling Media vita may have fallen prey to the notorious influenza pandemic of 1557.
 England, at this point, was still bouncing backward and forwards from another type of pandemic entirely – the Black Death.
 However, it was at this midpoint of the 16th century that a flu from the East arrived to claim many lives before their time.

 This all sounds a little too familiar in the here and now – meaning, it’s pretty safe to expect the negative feelings we’ve all faced this past year were felt just as harshly – if not more so – centuries ago.

 That, however, did not stop the likes of Sheppard.
 Media vita, it seems, may be the composer’s magnum opus – of which we actually know very little.
 The composer, too, thanks to the loss of historic documents to time, seems to have left little trace behind that we can consider concrete.

 However, what’s eminently beautiful about Media vita is that it was born out of a hopeless situation.
 Its heavenly, polyphonic swells circle upwards, ever-ready to take on the next chapter or challenge.
 It offers touches of dissonance and caution, uncertainty, yet constantly moves forward.
 If we’re really going to get into music theory here, we could suggest it is a metaphor for the very nature of the human spirit in the face of an impossible challenge.